milesm565/notes/tcc/HIST147/Lecture2.md

     * Group of militant congressmen
     * would not tolerate more humiliation by Britain
     * Madison surrendered to their demands and declared war in 1812
-    * War of 1812 causes:
-      1. Stop violation of neutral rights on the ocean, freedom of the seas
-      2. American honor
-      3. Second war of independence